FieldMarshallVague/radix-mock-up/dev-test-thoughts.md

 - assume so, since they would be in normal circumstances
 - export all separately and label them for each of the 4 sizes

-is the header image wrong?

-- the alignment of the rhs seems off...
-  - should it stop at the end of the column guide?
-  - or does it need more space due to size?
-- no, it isn't.
-  - it's matching the margin of the 'more news' section

 maybe just use Vue for the components?

 - should be simple enough